While dinosaurs get all the attention, discover why prehistoric creatures like the terror bird and the Titanoboa are just as terrifying.

-Terrifying Prehistoric Creatures: Titanoboa
+Terrifying Prehistoric Animals: Titanoboa

-If the movie Anaconda terrified you (and not because of J.Lo’s acting), you might want to skip this one.
+If the movie Anaconda terrified you (and not because of J-Lo’s acting), you might want to skip this one.

 Titanoboa appeared not long after the dinosaurs went extinct, perhaps filling a niche left open by the disappearance of the world’s former top predators.

 Next up: It made the great white look like a goldfish…